Welcome – I’m glad you’re here!

 - Seeking inner direction or purpose stemming from where they are in life or work

-As a member of the International Coaching Federation, GET abides by their code of ethics, which includes but is not limited to:
+As a member of the International Coaching Federation (ICF), GET abides by the ICF code of ethics, which includes but is not limited to:

 - Maintaining strict confidentiality unless otherwise required by law